Beaujolais: Gamay grape

 When Philippe the Bold outlawed the cultivation of Gamay in Burgundy, it pushed the grape south to the Beaujolais region.

-Gamay noir is now known to be a cross of pinot noir and the ancient white variety Gouais, the latter a Central European variety that was probably introduced to northeastern France by the Romans.
+Gamay noir is a cross of pinot noir and the ancient white variety Gouais, a Central European variety that was probably introduced to northeastern France by the Romans.
 The grape brought relief to the village growers following the decline of the Black Death.
-In contrast to the pinot noir, Gamay ripened two weeks earlier and was less difficult to cultivate.
+Gamay ripened two weeks earlier than Pinot Noir and was easier to grow.
 It also produced a strong, fruitier wine in a much larger abundance.
 In July 1395, the Duke of Burgundy, Philippe the Bold, outlawed the cultivation of Gamay as being "a very bad and disloyal plant", due in part to the variety occupying land that could be used for the more "elegant" pinot noir.
 Sixty years later, Philippe the Good issued another edict against Gamay, in which he stated that the reason for the ban was because "[t]he Dukes of Burgundy are known as the lords of the best wines in Christendom.
 We will maintain our reputation".
 The edicts had the effect of pushing Gamay plantings southward, out of the main region of Burgundy and into the granite-based soils of Beaujolais, where the grape thrived.